I Gave 28 Women 28 Compliments In 28 Days & Not One Was Accepted

 Advertisement

-But the science behind it is this, he claims: We dodge compliments that we feel are outside our own self-concept based on self-worth as it makes us feel uncomfortable.
+But the science behind it is this, he claims: We dodge compliments that we feel are outside our own self-concept, because it makes us feel uncomfortable.

-“If someone feels unattractive and a friend says, 'You look so pretty in that dress', you might question whether the compliment is authentic,” adds Guy.
-“And whether the person issuing it has an agenda, or whether they might respond poorly if you accepted the compliment and said ‘Thanks’.”
+“If someone feels unattractive and a friend says, 'You look so pretty in that dress,' you might question whether the compliment is authentic,” adds Winch.
+“And [you might question] whether the person issuing it has an agenda, or whether they might respond poorly if you accepted the compliment and said ‘Thanks.’”

 But how can we deviate from what appears to be our natural setting?
-Guy, a seasoned TED talker, says that the first step is to acknowledge that accepting a compliment is actually beneficial to self-worth.
-Savour the compliment instead of immediately batting it away.
+Winch, a seasoned TED talker, says that the first step is to acknowledge that accepting a compliment is actually beneficial to self-worth.
+Savor the compliment instead of immediately batting it away.

-“Like any kind of habit or behavioural change, doing it will initially feel uncomfortable,” admits Guy.
+“Like any kind of habit or behavioural change, doing it will initially feel uncomfortable,” he admits.
 “So the challenge women have is that they have to train themselves to be able to accept compliments.

 “You have to anticipate the discomfort and tolerate it until it subsides.
 When it does, you will have a sign that you have done something significant for your self-esteem.”